-ICCB 2017 Abstract Formats
+ICCB 2017 Abstract Formats and Presentation Specifications

 Do you want to share an approach, scientific finding or technology can provide practical solutions to a variety of challenges?
 These 60-minute workshops are a fun way of engaging your audience and sharing your knowledge.
 Workshops may also have an educational component.
 Proposals for workshops should be as brief as possible and include the following: (1) a synopsis composed of a title, goal or purpose and justification, (2) organizational structure including format, expected number of participants, and technical requirements.
 Workshops will occur during lunch break so that they have minimal conflict with paper sessions.